nic-smith/The-Writers-Spiral/The Writers Spiral/Stories/The Veil and the Machine/chapters/chapter_4_md.md

 - #dialogue
 - #character

-Griffin snorted.
+- **Content**: Griffin snorted.
 “Hindsight’s a luxury we can’t afford.
 We’ll make do.”
 He pushed off the doorframe and rummaged through a pile of old, forgotten items in the corner of the room.
 A torn tarp caught his eye, and he held it up.
 “This might work.”

-**Notes:** Demonstrates Griffin’s resourcefulness and practicality.
+- **Notes**: Demonstrates Griffin’s resourcefulness and practicality.

 ## P6